briansmith337/zulip/templates/zerver/help/change-notification-sound.md

 # Change notification sound

-You can change the sound Zulip uses for audible desktop notifications.
+You can change the sound Axxess uses for audible desktop notifications.

 ### Change notification sound